 At the clinic, Sam was found to have an enormous mass growing on his spleen.
 The pressure from the mass made eating physically uncomfortable for Sam.
 Epstein followed the veterinarian’s recommendation and opted to have Sam’s spleen removed, as well as a number of other small tumors around his pancreas.
 Sadly, the veterinarian also discovered that the cancer was malignant.
 Although the prognosis for Sam was limited, he was home a few days later, eating like a horse and acting more like his formerly happy-go-lucky self.

 From roughly age seven years on, a dog is considered senior, or geriatric, and it’s important that owners realize that old age is not a disease!
-If your senior dog is losing weight, drinking and urinating more than he used to, can’t walk as far as he once did, or is exhibiting other changes in behavior, he’s not “just getting old” -he’s not well!
-Changes in our geriatric dog friends are usually indicators of early chronic disease.
+If your elderly dog is losing weight, drinking and urinating more than he used to, can’t walk as far as he once did, or is exhibiting other changes in behavior, he’s not “just getting old” -he’s not well!
+Changes in our elderly dog friends are usually indicators of early chronic disease.

 Aging is a natural process that is the result of the net effect of negative changes in physiology over time.
 In a chapter of Geriatrics and Gerontology of the Dog and Cat, William Fortney, DVM, writes, “A common characteristic of aging body systems is progressive and irreversible change.
 The effects of disease, stress, malnutrition, lack of exercise, genetics, and environment may hasten this change.”